 Ms. Johnson is an approved Senior Consultant at Appleton Greene and she has experience in human resources, management and globalization.
-She has achieved a Bachelor of Fine Arts in Graphic Design.
+She has achieved a Bachelor of Fine Arts in Graphic Design, as well as post graduate study in Organizational Psychology.
+In addition Ms. Johnson holds a number of executive and team coaching certifications, including the PCC credential from the ICF.
 She has industry experience within the following sectors: Technology; Healthcare; Advertising; Real Estate and Non-Profit & Charity.
 She has had commercial experience within the following countries: South Africa; Egypt; France; United Arab Emirates and United Kingdom, or more specifically within the following cities: Johannesburg; Cairo; Paris; Abu Dhabi and London.
 Her personal achievements include: facilitated leadership development; reduced team friction; built more collaborative teams; raised performance metrics and enhanced communication.
 Her service skills incorporate: leadership development; team facilitation; program management; strengths application and strategic planning.

 To request further information about Ms. Johnson through Appleton Greene, please CLICK HERE